comp1100/comp1100.github.io/_sources/innovation/1_introduction_to_innovation.md

 Note that, as outlined in {numref}`fig:customer_development_process`, step is itself iterative --- developing customers is not a one-off or even a linear process.
 Further, going back from customer validation to customer discover is encouraged when we find that we have not understood our customers properly.

+At the end of the process, we want to be able to answer four questions:
+* Have we identified a problem that a set of customers wants solved?
+* Have we identified a product that solves this problems?
+* Do we have a profitable and viable business model to produce this product?
+* Do we know enough about our product and customers to go out and sell this?

+### This course

-In this course, we will focus on the first two steps: customer discovery and customer validation.
+In this course, we will focus on just the first step: customer discovery, given that we have just 15 weeks and most people enrolled in the course have three other courses.

-These two steps are crucial to any innovation project, whether to start up a new company, innovation new products in existing companies, or internal projects at organisations.
+This step is crucial to any innovation project, whether to start up a new company, innovation new products in existing companies, or internal projects at organisations.

+However, the ideas and processes around testing, learning, and failing early that are crucial in customer discovery are similar to the remaining steps --- it's just that activities that we use them on that vary.

 ## Design thinking